 The microcontroller has a peripheral called USART, which stands for Universal Synchronous/Asynchronous Receiver/Transmitter.
 This peripheral can be configured to work with several communication protocols like the serial communication protocol.

-Throughout this chapter, we'll use serial communication to exchange information between the microcontroller and your laptop.
+Throughout this chapter, we'll use serial communication to exchange information between the microcontroller and your computer.
 But before we do that we have to wire up everything.

 I mentioned before that this protocol involves two data lines: TX and RX.
 TX stands for transmitter and RX stands for receiver.
 Transmitter and receiver are relative terms though; which line is the transmitter and which line is the receiver depends from which side of the communication you are looking at the lines.